hritikd3/Javascript-A-to-Z/02 Fundamental Js part-2/Iteration The Looping Concept/codingChallenge#8/README.md

 tips and total values (bill + tip) for every bill value in the bills array.
 Use a for loop to perform the 10 calculations!
 Test data: 22, 295, 176, 440, 37, 105, 10, 1100, 86 and 52

+##### Bonus: Write a function 'calcAverage' which takes an array called 'arr' as
+an argument.
+This function calculates the average of all numbers in the given array